 Bill helped with the process, now he says we should go back to canning like we used to!
 It’s not hard at all!
 We used to can many things when we first got married; jams, pickles, tomatoes, peaches.

 This jam is SO very good, even better than the expensive ones we bought!
 Low sugar is great!
 Who needs all that sugar in jellies and jams?
 I always made my jams low sugar.
 Less sugar means you can taste the fruit more!
-This is only 11 calories a tablespoon.

 It costs pennies to make!
-1 ½ cups of sugar is spread out over 9 (8-ounce) jars; that’s not much!
+1½ cups of sugar is spread out over 9 (8-ounce) jars; that’s not much!
 Low Sugar Pectin is inexpensive.

 It’s not easy to find store-bought mango jam, so why not make your own!
 We will from now on.

 We tried it over ham; yummy!
 I can see using it in pork and chicken dishes too.
 But spread over toast, now that’s the real deal!
-Enjoy!”

-- 9 cups mango puree (about 10 mangoes)
+- 9 cups mango cut into chunks (about 10 mangos)